Final dispute over undefined vs null in JS/TS

 difference between property which doesn’t exist and property with

-value.
-It is inline with the premise that undefined
+undefined value.
+It is inline with the premise that undefined can

 be accidental and in turn cause bugs.
 For example by mistake we can forget to